Environment of Bosnia and Herzegovina: Air pollution

-There are only six centers for air quality measurement in the entire country.
+There are only six centres for air quality measurement in the entire country.
 The air pollution arises from traffic, and industrial activities.
 Air pollution significantly increases during the winter and in urban areas, due to very specific geographic positions and temperature changes.
 For example, since Sarajevo is located in a valley, gas-emissions become trapped in the area, with very little wind to clear it out.
-This causes heavy and thick smog that lingers for days in the city.
+This causes heavy and thick smog that lingers for days.
 In December 2016, the pollution levels reached 50 ug/m3 and above, which is the cap for legally allowed air pollution.
 In Sarajevo, NO2 levels were above the legally allowed level, and levels higher than the WHO safe air level standards.

 Lack of adequate administration

 Bosnia and Herzegovina lacks well organized, and efficient administration that would handle its environmental issues quickly and properly.
 The country does not devote large amounts of resources towards building, sustaining, and developing its environment and economic potential through the environment.
 As of 2013, the country does not have a clear stance or strategy regarding climate change, nor has it put forward a mitigation commitment.
 It has identified 28 stationary installations for an emission trading system to be implemented in the future.
 In the area of nationwide efforts to reduce climate change and assure the sustainability of the country, significant efforts need to be made in the next few years.